elalienx/space-launch-flights/README.md

 ## Requirements

 1. Disable pagination controls until the initial data is loaded.
-1. Disable Previous/Next page buttons if previous/next page is not available. ✅
+1. Disable Previous/Next page buttons if previous/next page is not available.
 1. Display current range of records (e.g. "1-10 of 1000") and a total number of launches.
+1. _SECRET_ Test a race condition when the user press the prev/next buttons on subsequent loadings.

 ## Notes